wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 ## About

 This is a QMK layout that includes dedicated right and left shift keys.
-Optionally home row mods can be toggled on; Home row mods are turned off by default.
 The Base layer uses the Colemak-DH layout.
 This layout is configured for use with macOS and would generally be used with a 42+ key layout.

 ## Features